MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-spfx.md

 Since you selected an SPFx Webpart project, the following files are relevant to your UI:

-- The folder `SPFx/src/webparts/<your webpart name>.ts` contains your SPFx webpart.
+- The folder `SPFx/src/webparts/{webpart}` contains your SPFx webpart.
 - The file `.vscode/launch.json` describes the debugging configurations available in the debug palette.

 For more information about SharePoint Webparts for Teams, [refer to the SharePoint documentation](/sharepoint/dev/spfx/build-for-teams-overview).